Clastify logo

 Image

-Since (L=I\omega), angular impulse can change angular momentum through angular speed, moment of inertia, or both.
-With no external torque, (\Delta L=0), so any change in (I) has to be balanced by a compensating change in (\omega).
-If an external torque acts while (I) is changing as well, treat the two effects together.
+Since L=IωL=I\omega, angular impulse can change angular momentum through angular speed, moment of inertia, or both.
+With no external torque, Ī”L=0\Delta L=0, so any change in II has to be matched by a compensating change in ω\omega.
+If an external torque acts while II is changing, you have to account for both effects together.

 Energy stored in rotation

-A rotating rigid body carries rotational kinetic energy: the energy linked to its rotation about an axis:
+A rotating rigid body has rotational kinetic energy: energy linked to its rotation about an axis.

-The second version helps when angular momentum is conserved.
-If (L) stays constant while (I) gets smaller, the rotational kinetic energy goes up.
+The second form helps when angular momentum is conserved.
+If LL stays constant and II decreases, the rotational kinetic energy increases.
 That extra energy has to come from work done internally or from another store — for example, a collapsing star releases gravitational energy as it spins up.

 Image